 Standards Needed For Claim Approval

 Unfortunately, the Social Security Administration (SSA) does not approve most initial claims for arthritis.
-Only after your arthritis has been treated for three months, will the SSA review your claim.
+To be approved, it is important to submit all the supporting evidence you have.
 During an initial assessment, the Disability Examiner will determine:

 - Does your disease prevent you from working?